 It’s surrounded by the jungle, so you’ll see lots of birds and even butterflies while you’re here.
 You can jump off the cliffs into the water (about an 18-foot drop!) or there’s a fun rope swing to try out.

 Getting here isn’t too complicated as Cenote Zemway is located about 15 minutes from Tulum and about 8 minutes from Gran Cenote.
-Admission is 250 pesos ($12.50 USD) and the cenote is open from 9 am to 5 pm every day but closed on Saturdays.
+Admission is 350 pesos ($18 USD) and the cenote is open from 9 am to 5 pm Sunday to Friday except for Friday when it closes early at 4 pm and it is closed on Saturdays.